TheNightAngel17/Mlx.Home.k3s.Flux/README.md

 ```

 Then we will access http://localhost:8675/#/dashboard, which will land us at the dashboard.
 From the dashboard, restore all backup volumes

+## Restore Volumes

+1. Navigate to the Backup tab, select all backups, and then click the `Create Disaster Recovery Volume` button at the top.
+1. Navigate to Volume tab and wait for all volumes to read `Healthy` with a warning error.
+1. Select all volumes, click the more options next to the top button, and select `Activate Disaster Recovory Volume`, using block device.
+1. Once all volumes are activated, select all volumes, click the more options next to the top buttons, and select `Create PV/PVC
+   >***NOTE***: Make sure to check the `Use Previous PVC` checkbox in the dialog box.

+Once all of these have finished creating the PV/PVC, you can move ahead and bootstrap the full-service

 # 4. Bootstrap the Full Repository